marick/mockery_extras/how_mockery_works.md

 If it's some calculation involving `Date.utc_today`, there are problems:

 1. The date might change while the test is running.
-(If you think that's too unlikely to worry about, pretend we're testing `microseconds_from`.
+(If you think that's too unlikely to worry about, pretend we're testing `microseconds_from`.)

-2. The calculation is just going to repeat the logic under test.
+2. The calculation is probably going to repeat the logic under test.
 If there's an off-by-one error and the value should be `7758` instead of `7759`, the test won't catch it.

-3. The test doesn't really say anything useful about the code.
-If it happens that this code should say that today is one day away from today (for some business reason), you might want that clarified here.
+3. The test doesn't really say anything useful about the function.
+If it happens that it should say that today is one day away from today (for some weird business reason), you might want to document that.

-By a conservative count, roughly 32,011,000 words have been written on how to handle this issue.
+By a conservative count, 32,011,005 words have been written on how to handle this issue.
 For a simple case like this, a lot of people would favor adding an overridable default argument that can be used in a test:

 ```elixir
   def days_from(date, today \\ Date.utc_today) do